 Why Lilacs Don't Bloom

 We all wait with eager anticipation for about 50 weeks for our Lilacs to Then, when they fail to bloom, we are devastated.
 Why, why, why?
 You are in very good company.
-Why Lilacs fail to bloom, is by far, the most frequent Lilac question we are asked each spring.
+Why Lilacs do not bloom, is by far, the most frequent Lilac question we are asked each spring.